ebuyakin/maichat/docs/new_message_workflow.md

 ### 5.2 Network Error / Timeout
 Similar to provider error but classification `[network]`.

-### 5.3 User Abort
-Not implemented in M6 (no abort path).
-Esc retains its existing mode behavior only.

 ### 5.4 Re-ask (Error Pair; No Branching)
 1. Available for pairs in state: `error`.